PCA leverage: outlier detection for high-dimensional functional magnetic resonance imaging data: Experimental Data Results

-After pre-processing, each rs-fMRI scan was quality inspected for motion and issues with registration and normalization using the following procedure.
-First, scans were flagged for quality if mean FD across the scan was greater than 2 standard deviations above the sample mean.
-We then calculated the Pearson spatial correlation between the first (stabilized) volume of each subject's MNI-registered data and SPM's EPI template \citep{allen2011baseline}.
-In total, 229 subjects were found to have major quality problems.
-Table \ref{tab_GICA} displays the number of subjects from each data collecting site that passed quality inspection.
-All scans were included in our analysis to assess the effect of outlier removal; however, only those scans that passed quality inspection were used to create group-level ICA maps.

-For a single example scan, Figure \ref{fig_example} shows the leverage and robust distance functions, along with 6 motion parameters (roll, pitch, yaw, and translation in each direction) and their derivatives.
-Volumes labeled as outliers using the leverage and distance functions are indicated in red.
-Leverage and distance outliers are indicated with a red dot.
-Below the plot, the volumes corresponding to the spikes at time points 60, 90, 135 and 150 (shaded on the plot) are shown.
-Three of the spikes are leverage and distance outliers, while the spike at time point 90 is only a leverage outlier.
-Obvious banding artifacts are seen at time points 60 and 150, a moderate banding artifact is seen at time point 135, and no visible artifact is apparent at time point 90.
-While the artifact at time point 150 would be detected using motion measures, the other spikes would likely go undetected using only motion.
+For a single example scan, Figure \ref{fig_example} shows the leverage and robust distance functions, along with 6 motion parameters (roll, pitch, yaw, and translation in each direction) and their derivatives, which are commonly used for artifact detection.
+Below the plot, the volumes corresponding to the spikes at time points 60, 90, 134 and 150 are shown.
+Three of the spikes are leverage and distance outliers using any of the thresholds considered ($\alpha\in[3,8]$ for leverage; $1-\gamma\in[99,99.99]$ for robust distance), while the spike at time point 90 is only a leverage outlier at $\alpha=3$.
+Obvious banding artifacts are seen at time points 60 and 150, a moderate banding artifact is seen at time point 134, and no visible artifact is apparent at time point 90.
+While the artifact at time point 150 would be detected using motion measures, the other spikes would likely go undetected.

-Figure \ref{fig_pctout} shows the distribution of the proportion of volumes in each scan identified as outliers using each method.
-For 17.6\% of subjects, no leverage outliers are identified, while for 4.6\% of subjects no distance outliers are identified.
-The percent of subjects in each dataset with no outliers identified using either method varies widely, reflecting the heterogeneity in data quality across ABIDE datasets.